 I’m trying really hard to maintain more plant-based diet and this salad is a quick way of doing so.
 And please don’t think that my kids were all over it.

 And I couldn’t be more proud to say that apples come from our 6 feet tall tree, that we didn’t plant and I haven’t touched, growing in our 100 square feet backyard.
 Half of the apples went straight for the applesauce because of the worms, and then to a freezer.
 I have no idea what kind of apples these are but they are sweet, delicious and organic!
-And the applesauce works wonderful for baking in winter like these 5 star review whole wheat chocolate muffins and clean eating blueberry muffins.
+And the applesauce works wonderful for baking in winter like these 5 star review healthy chocolate muffins and healthy blueberry muffins.

 And the other half I have been tossing around all possible cold places in our house – from the fridge, to the crawl space and now to the garage.
 From childhood, I remember cold dark storage space on a side of our 100 year old brick house that we shared with other 9 families.
 It was full of apples, cabbage, various root veggies and canned jams, pickles and meat.
 We would make a trip down there on a winter night to stock up.
 I definitely miss some parts of real life growing up in Ukraine… The other night my son saw on TV kids riding in the back of a pick up truck and his jaw dropped…Yeah, son, safety first!